 Subsequent amendments include SI 1988 No. 604.

-This order sets out the powers available to certain local authorities, as listed in the schedule to the order, to take steps to prevent the spread of Dutch elm disease.
+The Dutch Elm Disease (Local Authorities) Order 1984 sets out the powers available to certain local authorities, as listed in the schedule to the order, to take steps to prevent the spread of Dutch elm disease.
 Each local authority may exercise the powers only in respect of their own area.
 Officers (appointed by the local authority) who suspect the presence on any premises of elm trees infected by this disease may, on production of their authority (if so required), enter on any land to inspect trees and to take samples.
-Where the disease is present the officer may either take action himself, or he may require the owner or occupier to do so, to prevent the spread of the disease by destroying the tree, usually by burning on site.
+Where the disease is present, the officer may either take action himself, or he may require the owner or occupier to do so, to prevent the spread of the disease by destroying the tree, usually by burning on site.
 Exceptionally, the officer may authorise the removal of the tree to another place for destruction.
 The order also prescribes offences and penalties for failing to comply with a notice served.

 - make orders to prevent the introduction and spread of forestry pests and diseases